DevRico003/flux1.1-pro-ultra-fine-tuner/hugging-face-readme-template.md

 ## About this LoRA

-This is a [LoRA](https://replicate.com/docs/guides/working-with-loras) for the FLUX.1-dev text-to-image model.
+This is a [LoRA](https://replicate.com/docs/guides/working-with-loras) for the FLUX 1.1 Pro Ultra text-to-image model.
 It can be used with diffusers or ComfyUI.

-It was trained on [Replicate](https://replicate.com/) using AI toolkit: https://replicate.com/ostris/flux-dev-lora-trainer/train
+It was trained on [Replicate](https://replicate.com/) using AI toolkit: https://replicate.com/devrico003/flux-pro-ultra-lora-trainer/train

 $trigger_section